WSSSDC/HelpingHand/README.md

 # TBD

 ## 💡 Inspiration
 We wanted to create a one-stop-shop for computer science students wanting to learn python, without having to sift through google, stackoverflow, and the documentation.
-While there are solutions like kite or GitHub Copilot, neither are available to ask questions such as: "What is a for loop?" or "How do I write an if statement?".
+While there are solutions like kite or GitHub Copilot, neither are available to act as a personal coding assistant to ask questions such as: "What is a for loop?" or "How do I write an if statement?".

 ## 📱 What it does
-TBD is an online IDE with
+TBD is an online IDE that is made to assist newcomers to computer science with coding!
+TBD will help you by answering all your programming questions and writing solutions for you.
+If you need help debugging your program, TBD will also help debug it for you!
 ## 🛠 How we built it
  - **React.js**: We used react.js to create the main site and
  - **OpenAI's Codex & GPT-3**: We used these services for our interactive code generation and question answer features
  - **Flask**: We used Flask for the API server
- - **Repl.it**: We used Repl.it to host the python backend
+ - **Repl.it**: We used Repl.it to host the Python backend

 ## 🛑 Challenges we ran into
-- Figuring out how to work with programs that require an input
+- Creating an interactive shell that allowed for seamless input/output between the client and our backend.
-- Creating our own bash shell
+- Creating a complex API that would allow us to add lots of functions to our web client.

 ## ✅ Accomplishments that we're proud of
  - Writing a React.js site, we mostly make flutter apps and we wanted to try and change it up a bit
- - Creating our own python backend that executes the code, and returns the output
+ - Creating our own python backend that executes the code, and actively handles input/output
  - Creating our own API
- - Making our own file managing system
+ - Creating our own file structure for the users and allowing them to use multiple files for their development

 ## 📖 What we learned
  - Mutlrithreading in python